gwisp2/hass-docker-cards-devcontainer/README.md

 Features:
 1. HA Components
     - automatic download of third-party Lovelace cards from Github
-    - automatic generation of Lovelace resources list
+    - automatic generation of Lovelace resources list (with your cards included)
     - HACS is preinstalled
+    - automatic download of custom components from git
-    - automatic creation of symlinks in custom_components
+    - automatic creation of symlinks from custom_components to your code
 2. Running HA
     - instantaneous startup because dependencies are already installed
     - colored logs
     - restart HA with a simple key press
     - ready-for-attach debug adapter is listening on port 5678
 3. Development tools
-    - preinstalled Playwright dependencies & browsers
+    - Playwright dependencies & browsers
+    - poetry and poethepoet
+    - node.js 16 (with nvm)
+    - sqlite3 cli

 ## Example usage